robotron2084/intvector/README.md

  * Implements equality operators.
  * Has helper methods such as Left(), Right(), Up(), Down()
- * Utility classes for translating arrays of vectors.
+ * Utility classes for translating/rotating arrays of vectors.
  * Serializable.
  * Useful statics for IntVector2.zero, IntVector2.one, IntVector2.neg1.